 You are here

-The day before the examination, patients must undergo a bowel cleansing to remove stool from the colon.
-This allows the doctor to see clearly throughout the colon.
-A colonoscopy is usually performed under a light anesthetic so that you are comfortable during the procedure.
+The day before the colonoscopy, you will have to have a bowel cleansing to remove stool from the colon.
+This allows the doctor to see clearly inside the colon.
+The day of the exam, you will eat nothing and drink clear liquids.
+A patient usually is under a light anesthetic during the procedure.
 After the test, your doctor will discuss the findings with you.
-About an hour after the test, you should be ready to go home.
 You must arrange for someone to drive you home; you will not be allowed to do so yourself.
-You can return to normal activities the next day.